 But back to the main question at hand, how can a chiropractor help me and my body with stress?
 Well, there have been a number of studies looking into how adjustments to the spine can influence the autonomic nervous system (parasympathetics and sympathetics).
 They suggest that adjustments to the neck (cervical spine) and low back (lumbar spine) will increase our parasympathetic response, which in turn will help manage that stress induced sympathetic response.
 (5-8)

-So, if you, or someone you know, is struggling with their stress levels, please give our office a call to see how we can help you.
+So, if you, or someone you know, is struggling with their stress levels, please give our office a call to see how we can help you manage stress levels.
+We can also provide you with exercise and lifestyle advice to help you manage your condition.

 1. Win, N. N., Jorgensen, A. M. S., Chen, Y. S., & Haneline, M. T. (2015).
 Effects of upper and lower cervical spinal manipulative therapy on blood pressure and heart rate variability in volunteers and patients with neck pain: a randomized controlled, cross-over, preliminary study.
 Journal of chiropractic medicine, 14(1), 1-9.